-We conduct our experiments on two audio-visual speech datasets: \emph{LRS3}~\citep{afouras2018lrs3} and \emph{TCD-TIMIT}~\citep{harte2015tcd}.
-To enable comparison with audio-visual speech enhancement methods, we create the \emph{LRS3-CHiME3} dataset by mixing speech from \emph{LRS3} with noise files from \emph{CHiME3}~\citep{barker2015third} and use the \emph{NTCD-TIMIT} benchmark~\citep{abdelaziz2017ntcd}.
-Our findings suggest that lip-to-speech approaches can offer advantages over audio-visual speech enhancement, particularly when the input audio is severely degraded (\ac{SNR} $<-5\,$dB).
+We conduct experiments on \emph{LRS3}~\cite{afouras2018lrs3}.
+To enable comparison with \ac{AVSE} methods, we create the \emph{LRS3-CHiME3} dataset by mixing speech from \emph{LRS3} with noise files from \emph{CHiME3}~\cite{barker2015third}.
+Our findings suggest that lip-to-speech approaches can offer advantages over \ac{AVSE}, particularly when the input audio is severely degraded (\ac{SNR} $<-5\,$dB).
 Specifically, we show that our proposed \emph{LipDiffuser} model outperforms all lip-to-speech baselines in terms of speech quality and speaker similarity, while remaining competitive in \ac{ASR} performance and synchrony.
 Besides instrumental metrics, results on speech quality and speaker similarity are also supported by formal listening experiments.
 Furthermore, cross-dataset evaluations demonstrate the strong generalization capabilities of our method in both speech quality and speaker similarity.
-Finally, we conduct extensive ablation studies on data selection, input representation, and visual features to validate various design choices.
-Audio-visual examples are available online.\footnote{Audio-visual examples can be found on the website \url{https://sp-uhh.github.io/lip2speech}} Code and pretrained checkpoints will be made available upon acceptance.
+Audio-visual examples are available online.\footnote{\url{https://sp-uhh.github.io/lip2speech}} Code and pretrained checkpoints will be made available upon acceptance.